 - When a valid legal request is made for mental health records, the mental health professional and Counseling Services are required to comply with such requests.

 Counseling Services maintains secure electronic client records, which include demographic information, treatment goals, therapy progress, and any correspondence related to the student-client.
-Extensive safeguards exist to protect the security of the mental health records and only professional staff who are involved in treatment have access to these records.
+Extensive safeguards exist to protect the security of the mental health records.
+Only CH&W employees who are involved in treatment have access to these records.

 - All student-clients have the legal right to access their confidential Counseling Services records.
-If desired, a "Release of Information" form must be filled out, signed, and dated in ink.
+Student-clients may request their records for themselves or another entity by completing a "Release of Information" form.

 - Releases of Information may be faxed, emailed or hand-delivered to Counseling Services.

 - Releases of Information are not accepted from anyone except the student-client, the legal representative of the student-client (as defined by law) or the beneficiary/personal representative of a student-client (if they are deceased).